portworx/px-docs/enterprise/lighthouse.md

 ![LH-ADD-USER](/images/LH-add-a-new-user.png "Add User"){:width="983px" height="707px"}

-By default lighthouse will create a cluster for this user names <user-name>-cluster and also add this user to a group called <user-name>-group.
+By default lighthouse will create a cluster for this user names &lt;user-name&gt;-cluster and also add this user to a group called &lt;user-name&gt;-group.
 This user will only have admin access on the cluster that got created for him.
 These permission can be modified under Manage Users -> Groups -> Edit.
 Permissions are per comapnay and per cluster based.

 ![LH-USER-GROUPS](/images/LH-group-details.png "User Groups"){:width="983px" height="707px"}